 Certification Companion Guides

 For the first time, ONC is providing Certification Companion Guides to accompany the 2015 Edition certification criteria.
 The Certification Companion Guides provide development guidance and technical clarifications to complement the 2015 Edition test procedures in a single, consolidated source for certification criteria clarifications.
-The Certification Companion Guides are intended to assist with product development in preparation for ONC Health IT Certification Program requirements for testing and certification.
+The Certification Companion Guides are intended to assist with product development in preparation for Program requirements for testing and certification.

 2015 Edition Certification Companion Guides will be posted as they become available and will be updated as needed.
 The Certification Companion Guides are not undergoing a formal public comment period, but ONC will accept ongoing feedback.
 Feedback will be considered on a case-by-case basis.
 Note that links within the CCG’s may not work until all CCG’s have been posted.